nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <pre>
 UC005: Appointment Done
-Indicate that the appointment have been done.
+Indicate that the appointment is done.

 <b>System: Homerce</b>